-Gather infor ASSES nd what is go in hat they are The state of the s nd what the Change the environment to reduce triggers that cause conflict, and better respond to person's needs: Teach person new skills to: to: Communicate • Te needs se needs: Improve • Mo Use reward to: • Teach self-co • Motiva N 2 1 Reactive responses Develop a full range of responses to use at different points in behaviour escalation, to help the person calmand so keep everyone safe A support plan should produce MANUFACTOR CONTRACTOR OF THE PARTY OF THE PA across all settings using techniques which are acceptable to society and the person and their family which do not cause more problems than they solve and which reduce the behaviour's occurrence, duration or severity more inclusive
+Gather infor ASSES nd what is go in hat they are Control of the Contro nd what the Environmental Changes Change the environment to reduce triggers that cause conflict, and better respond to person's needs: Physical changes Activity changes People changes to: Using reinforcement Use reward programmes to: Teach the person self-control Motivate them to use new skills Reactive responses Develop a full range of responses to use at different points in behaviour escalation, to help the person calm and so keep everyone safe A support plan should produce AND DESCRIPTION OF THE PARTY OF across all settings using techniques which are acceptable to society and the person and their family which do not cause more problems than they solve and which reduce the behaviour's occurrence, duration or severity more inclusive

-Brookfields model for Positive Behaviour Support, based upon the multi-element model developed by IABA
+Brookfields School's model for Positive Behaviour Support, based upon the multi-element model developed by IABA

-The behaviour policy which follows has a dual purpose: primarily, it is designed to give staff working at Brookfields guidance on how to use a PBS approach to support pupils whose behaviour may be described as challenging, to overcome these difficulties and develop skills that we hope will give them an enhanced quality of life as adults.
+The behaviour policy which follows has a dual purpose: primarily, it is designed to give staff working at Brookfields School guidance on how to use a PBS approach to support pupils whose behaviour may be described as challenging, to overcome these difficulties and develop skills that we hope will give them an enhanced quality of life as adults.
 Secondly, this policy is required to meet statutory requirements, and as such the Department for Education has stipulated that it must include reference to school rules and powers to search for prohibited items.
 This information is consequently included below.